When you purchase through our links, we may earn a commission. As an Amazon affiliate, we earn from qualifying purchases.

 Let these living room ideas inspire your next decorating project

-- Sarah Wilson, home decor expert and editorialist to ChosenFurniture.com
+- Sarah Wilson, home decor expert and editorialist for ChosenFurniture.com

 - Pooja Khanna Tyagi, interior designer and contributor to Houzz.com